hlemcke/formatus/README.md

 1. Add format for superscript
 2. Add format for subscript
 3. Add format to change text color
-4. Add format to change text color
-5. Add format for unordered list
+4. Add format for unordered list
-6. Add format for ordered list (auto-counting)
+5. Add format for ordered list (auto-counting)
-7. Add action to insert an emoji.
+6. Add action to insert an emoji.
 This should become an optional add-on action similar to `FormatusAnchor`.
 Could also include converting an emoji name into emoji inline (insert into current text node).
-8. Parse markdown as formatted input
+7. Parse markdown as formatted input
-9. Export formatted text in markdown format
+8. Export formatted text in markdown format